Pawn Chess Piece Explained: Rules, Moves, Captures & Structures

 Starting position of the game

 Both parties start with eight pawns, as the image illustrates.
-They stand on the second rank (Highlighted in yellow) for the White player and the seventh rank (Highlighted in blue) for the Black player.
+They stand on the second rank (highlighted in red) for the White player and the seventh rank (Highlighted in blue) for the Black player.
 They cover all the mentioned ranks and act as a shield for the upcoming dangers.

 Pawn chess movement and captures